mparsley1/eo-docs/README.md

 ## eoian (todo)

+## eo-processors (todo)

 ## Object storage

 The results of the EO processing (e.g. GeoTiffs) are stored in an object store.
 A third Python package, [eo-io](https://github.com/ECHOESProj/eo-io), is used by [eo-custom-scripts](https://github.com/ECHOESProj/eo-custom-scripts) and [eoian](https://github.com/ECHOESProj/eoian]) to store the results in S3.
-S3 is available on AWS and an S3 compatible object store is available on Creodias.
+S3 is available on AWS and an S3 compatible object store is available on CREODIAS.
 When running locally, [Minio](https://min.io/) can be used to provide an S3 compatible, locally hosted, object store.

 ## Websocket server (todo)

 ## The Development Environment & Deployment